bharatsonwane/team-orbit/backend/docs/development/DEVELOPMENT.md

 # Development Guidelines

-Comprehensive development guidelines and best practices for the Lokvani backend.
+Comprehensive development guidelines and best practices for the TeamOrbit backend.

 ## 🎯 Development Principles